odys-z/Anclient/examples/example.slint/README.md

 # Debug from Source

-This is a cmake project.
+This is a cmake project, using gcc 16.1.0, in path ".../mingw64-gcc16.1.0/bin/gdb.exe".
+See CMakeLists.txts and .vscode/launch.json

 With VS Code, CMake & Slint Plugins, setup .vscode/settings.json as